contentful/create-contentful-extension/README.md

 ```

 It uses [Parcel HTTPS](https://parceljs.org/cli.html#enable-https) under the hood , which generates a self-signed certificate, you might have to configure your browser to allow self-signed certificates for localhost.

+### I generated my extension with `create-contentful-extension` several months ago but I'd like to use features that became available later.
+How can I upgrade?

+Just update `create-contentful-extension` dependency in your `package.json` to the latest one and check [https://github.com/contentful/create-contentful-extension/releases](Releases) to see if there were any breaking changes.
+Follow the instructions there.

 ### My extension is bigger than 512Kb.
 How can I deploy it for production usage?